OmkoBass/invoice/README.md

 # This is an invoice generator project I created a very long time ago.

+It's built with MEAN stack.
+I wrote my own backend because firebase was not good enough for querying results.

+This was a very long time ago and my software development skills when it comes to frontend, backend and just good architecture are extremely better now.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts